IvanNyrkov/GoShare/README.md

     - Bootstrap

 ### Todos
-    - Database connection with file-info tracking
+    - Passphrase uniqueness
-    - Scheduled auto-deletion of old files
+    - Scheduled auto-deletion of old files from database
     - Download by passphrase page
     - Info, Contacts pages
+    - Validation and error information on user-side